passcraft/microfeed/README.md

 It's convenient to manage all things on a one-stop platform like Cloudflare (e.g., DNS, Cache, firewall, running code, CDN, trustless logins...).

-microfeed is still in open alpha phase.
+yaar is still in open alpha phase.
 Cloudflare is the first platform we support.
 We may consider supporting other serverless platforms, so you can easily migrate away if needed.
 </details>

 <details>
-<summary><b>What if Cloudflare de-platforms my microfeed instance?</b></summary>
+<summary><b>What if Cloudflare de-platforms my yaar instance?</b></summary>

 It is important to carefully review the terms of service for any service that you use, including Cloudflare.
 It is possible that if you violate the terms of service, the service may take action, such as de-platforming your instance.